zurück

 a rural congregation

 1760 May 10.
-Johann Peter Hebel is born as the first child of the linen weaver Johann Jakob Hebel (born 1720) from Simmern in Hunsrück and his wife Ursula née Oertlin (born 1727) from Hausen in Wiesental in Baden.
-His parents are in the service of the family of Basel councillor Johann Jakob Iselin-Ryhiner.
+Johann Peter Hebel was born in Basel, at St. Johanns-Vorstadt 2, as the first child of Johann Jakob Hebel (born 1720), a linen weaver from Simmern in the Hunsrück region, and his wife Ursula, née Oertlin (born 1727), from Hausen in Wiesental, Baden.
+His parents were employed by the family of Johann Jakob Iselin-Ryhiner, a member of the Basel City Council.

 1766 Hebel attends the elementary school in Hausen, in the summer months (until 1768) the St. Peter parish school in Basel, and from 1769, at the instigation of the Hausen pastor Karl Friedrich Obermüller, the Latin school in Schopfheim.